Skip to main content

 Software Efficiency

-Algorithmic Optimization: Focus on computational complexity rather than just performance:
+Algorithmic Optimization: Focus on computational complexity rather than just performance.
+What this means for energy consumption:

 Programming Language Choices: Language efficiency had dramatic energy implications: